Bold Eagles: Angry Birds Are Ripping $80,000 Drones Out of the Sky - Slashdot

 Re: (Score:3)

+"They attacked my $80k flying camera" wouldn't be a good excuse, they're a known threat to drone operators and it would be negligent to allow the drone to injure them.
+Shooting/zapping at, reinforcing the drone to the point where it poses a danger to the eagle or switching from a fixed-wing to a multirotor drone without adequate protection - for the ea

+Sorry - quick update - Wedgetails are protected, but it's a particular subspecies in Tassie which only has ~200 pairs left.
+Misread the wikipedia article.

-That was a case of bad mission planning (Score:3)
+That was a case of bad mission planning (Score:5, Funny)

 The machine